 How much does part-time nursery cost in England?

-From September 2025, all eligible working parents of children aged from 9 months to four years in England will be able to claim 30 hours free childcare a week for 38 weeks a year.
+- Since September 2025, all eligible working parents of children aged from 9 months to four years in England can claim 30 hours free childcare a week for 38 weeks a year.

 How much is a part-time childminder in England?

-How much is a full-time childminder in England?
+What is the cost of a full-time childminder in England?

 How much is the cost of childcare in my area of England?